cursorless-dev/cursorless/docs/user/README.md

 | `"previous [number] [scope]s"` | previous `[number]` instances of `[scope]`                          | `"take previous three funks"` |
 | `"previous [scope]"`           | Previous instance of `[scope]`                                      | `"take previous funk"`        |

+You can prefix the modifier with `"every"` to yield multiple targets rather than a range.
+For example, `"take every two tokens"` selects two tokens as separate selections.

 ##### `"every"`

 The modifier `"every"` can be used to select a syntactic element and all of its matching siblings.